guilherme-l-dd/ChallengeRetrofit/README.md

 The app implements a unique pattern where:

 1. **API calls are intercepted** and mocked to return a 423 (Locked) response
-2. **CallAdapter.Factory handles 423 responses** by requesting verification through UnlockFlowManager
+2. **CallAdapter.Factory handles 423 responses** by requesting verification through ChallengeFlowManager
 3. **MainActivity listens for navigation events** and launches the verification screen
 4. **Flow-based communication** allows the verification screen to unlock the API call
 5. **Seamless continuation** of the original API call after verification